 are included in the Alumni Hall of Fame.
 The Alumni Hall of Fame will be updated annually. –taken from At Cooper Fall/Winter 2009

 Each Year, prior to or on Peter Cooper’s Birthday, the new inductees to the Hall of Fame chosen by the CUAA award committees are announced.
 In 2014, the CUAA added a new Award, The Peter Cooper Public Service Award.
 Alumni who receive this award are also members of the Hall of Fame.

 The 2013 ceremony is memorable because it occurred while the future of The Cooper Union was uncertain.
 Financial difficulties created speculation amongst members of the press, that the school might close.
 The CUAA launched the “Where would You be without Cooper?”
 Campaign to raise awareness of how important the college is.
 These videos were filmed By Naomi Thieves A’11 and can be viewed here.

 The 2014 ceremony was special because it was the first Founders Day Ceremony in decades to take place in the Great Hall, it was the first time the Peter Cooper Public Service Award was given, and it was the year that Augusta Savage was finally recognized as a member of the Cooper Union Hall of Fame.

-Each year, the CUAA holds an award ceremony where the awards are presented and the new award winners are inducted into the Hall of Fame.
-While the award ceremony has taken place every year since 1955, the induction into the Hall of Fame has taken place every year beginning with 2009
+Each year, the CUAA holds an award ceremony where the awards are presented, and the new award winners are inducted into the Hall of Fame.
+An Award is also given to the Alumna or Alumnus of the year, which was the first Founder’s Day Award to be established.
+While the award ceremony has taken place every year since 1952, the induction into the Hall of Fame has taken place every year beginning with 2009.

 Hall of Fame Celebrations